haydn-smith/waves/README.md

 | `npm run lint` | Lint the codebase. |
 | `npm run typecheck` | Check the codebase for type errors. |

-Explore adventure, friendship, and kindness as a very smol penguin, making waves in a very big world.

 # TODO
-* Add sounds
-  * Waves BG sound
-  * Splash sound
-  * Watering sound
+THURSDAY:
 * Make snowballs faster
 * Make some of the hit areas bigger
 * Make sure the player moves when changing scenes
-* Add music
 * Fix timings
 * Finalise dialog

+FRIDAY
+* Waves sound
+* Music

 I could not have built this game without my friends.
 I hope I can make waves in their lives, too.